Dnt-knw/Dnt-knw/README.md

 ### ❓ What are you currently doing?

-💬 I am developing my new projects and improving my knowledge in the frontend development
+💬 I am developing my new projects and improving my knowledge in frontend development

 ### ❓ How much do you like frontend development?